snipher-marube/WeekOne-OverComeYourFearBootcamp12/README.md

 **NHIF Contribution** - Ksh.
 1,400.00

 ## Manage expenses / bills (eg rent , food , entertainment)

-Allow user to input a couple of key-value data eg: Netflix - 1500 , Gym - 3000 , chama / savings
+- Allow user to input a couple of key-value data eg: Netflix - 1500 , Gym - 3000 , chama / savings
-Have default keys like rent , shopping , food
+- Have default keys like rent , shopping , food
-Display expenses and salary remainder / balance
+- Display expenses and salary remainder / balance
-Create an action to add more bills to the list
+- Create an action to add more bills to the list
-Create capability to edit / remove default keys
-BONUS : Add warning (color coded , preferably red) if balance after bill calculations is below 20% of total net , and green if within safe amount
+- Create capability to edit / remove default keys **BONUS** : _Add warning (color coded , preferably red) if balance after bill calculations is below 20% of total net , and green if within safe amount_

-<h5>Teams page</h5>
+## Teams page

 Add a teams page showcasing the members involved in creating the exercise including clickable links to their social media or Github accounts.
 (Agree on the design layout within the team)
 Add a teams link to the navbar